What it is

-Being told that you are claiming benefits when you are not could mean that you have been a victim of identity theft and fraudsters are claiming benefits in your name.
+- If you’re told you are claiming benefits when you are not it could mean that you have been a victim of identity theft and claims have been made in your name.

-- Notify your local council and benefits office.
+- Report it to us and inform your local council and benefits office.

-- Report benefit fraud to the Department for Work and Pensions (DWP) vis their secure, online report a benefit thief form.
+- Tell the Department for Work and Pensions using their online 'report a benefit theft' form.